justinthompson593/justinthompson593.github.io/algebra2/README.md

 # Algebra II

+The class materials can be found [here](https://github.com/justinthompson593/justinthompson593.github.io/tree/master/algebra2).
+Quizzes can be found in the directory titled "quizzes" and similarly with exams.

 This class began on October 21st, 2021.
 The student was having a difficult time with her teacher and I was asked to take over teaching the class for the remainder of the year.

-The class materials can be found [here](https://github.com/justinthompson593/justinthompson593.github.io/tree/master/algebra2).